MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 ## Azure Arc and Azure Automanage

 Azure Arc provides cloud-based management for servers.
 When you enable Azure Arc, you can manage physical servers running Windows or Linux and virtual machines (VMs) even if they're hosted outside of Azure on your corporate network or another cloud provider.
-The management experience is so seamless it feels like managing native Azure virtual machines.
+The management experience is seamless, so it feels like managing native Azure virtual machines.
 You can manage, govern, and secure your Windows Servers with services such as Azure Policy, Microsoft Defender for Cloud, Azure Monitor, Azure Update Management, and more.

 You can use Azure Automanage with your Azure Arc-enabled servers to further streamline your management experience.
 If your Arc-enabled servers already follow server management guidelines, Automanage manages them for you.
 Automanage handles service discovery, enrollment, configuration, and monitoring for the Azure services your servers use.

 Here's a brief summary of the capabilities of Azure Arc and Azure Automanage:

-- Limitless scaling across Windows and Linux servers
+- Scaling across Windows and Linux servers
-- Includes a web browser interface, REST API, and command-line tools
+- Web-based browser interface, REST API, and command-line tools
 - Limited support for disconnected mode
 - Focused on at-scale governance, security, monitoring, and reducing operating expenses.